Walking through Doors is Hard, even without Staircases: Universality and PSPACE-hardness of Planar Door Gadgets: Open--Close Doors

+Next we reduce the mixed case to the directed case, which we will analyze in the next two subsections.

-\begin{lemma} Any mixed door can planarly simulate some fully directed door which is not the Case 8: OTtocC door. \end{lemma} \begin{proof} Consider an arbitrary mixed door $M$.
-Since $M$ is mixed, it has a directed tunnel.
+\begin{lemma} Any mixed open--close door can planarly simulate some directed open--close door. \end{lemma} \begin{proof} Consider an arbitrary mixed open--close door $M$.
+Because $M$ is mixed, it has a directed tunnel.
 No tunnel changes its own traversability when crossed, so this tunnel simulates a diode.
 We wire each undirected tunnel of $M$ through diodes at each end pointing in the same direction.
-This simulates a directed door.
-If $M$ is not the door in Case 8: OTtocC, we are done.
-Otherwise, flip one set of diodes wired through an undirected tunnel of $M$, simulating a different directed door. \end{proof}
+This simulates a directed open--close door. \end{proof}